-- 1. After the end of the film has been reached, the film will automatically rewind. - 2.
+1. After the end of the film has been reached the film will automatically rewind 2.
 Film rewinding is indicated by three dashes flashing in sequence from right to left and the counter counting backwards.
-(Fig. 27)

-- 3. When the film is fully rewound, the motor stops automatically and "En is displayed in the LCD Panel.
-(Fig. 28) Open the Back Cover to unload the film - \ If you wish to rewind the film before reaching the end of the film, push the Manual Film Rewind Button with a pen, etc. (Fig. 29) In this mode, the rewound film will still leave part of the film leader extended out of the film cassette.

-- \ The shutter release is locked with "E" is displayed. - \ Be careful not to touch the inner lens surface with your fingers or the edge of film.
+(Fig. 27) 3.
+When the film is fully rewound, the motor stops automatically and "E" is displayed in the LCD Panel.
+(Fig. 28) Open the Back Cover to unload the film.
+If you wish to rewind the film before reaching the end of the film, push the Manual Film Rewind Button with a pen, etc. (Fig. 29) In this mode, the rewound film will still leave part of the film leader extended out of the film cassette.
+(You may push the film completely back into the cassette to avoid accidentally reloading it again at a later time.) - The shutter release is locked with "E" is displayed. - Be careful not to touch the inner lens surface with your fingers or the edge of film.
+FLASH PHOTOGRAPHY 1.
+If additional light is required, the built-in Flash automatically activates.
+(Fig. 30) If the camera has shut off, turn the power back on by lightly pressing the Shutter Release Button.
+It will take about 3 seconds to charge the flash fully.
+Recommended Flash Shooting Range (ISO 100) Wide-angle: 0.5m--about 5.2m Telephoto: 0.5m--about 3.3m 2.

-FLASH PHOTOGRAPHY

-- 1. If additional light is required, the built-in Flash automatically activates.
-(Fig. 30) - \ If the camera has shut off, turn the power back on by lightly pressing the Shutter Release Button.
-It will take about 3 seconds to charge the flash fully. - \ Recommended Flash Shooting Range (ISO 100) Wide-angle: 0.59m-about 4.2m (1.9 ft.--13.8 ft.)
-Telephoto: 0.59m--about 3.0m (1.9 ft.-- 9.8 ft.) - 2.
 When the flash is still charging, the Red Flash Monitor will blink.
-(Fig. 31) Wait until RED-LED turns off in order to use the flash.

-\ When the flash is used, there may be cases in which your subject's eyes appear red in the finished photograph.
+(Fig. 31)Wait until RED-LED turns off in order to use the flash.
+When the flash is used, there may be cases in which your subject's eyes appear red in the finished photograph.
 This occurs when the retina reflects the flash light, although the intensity of the phenomenon differs for each individual as well as subject distance and how light or dark the picture-taking environment is.
-To avoid the red eye, select the Red Eye Reduction-flash mode discussed on page 29.

-AUTO BACKLIGHT CONTROL/AUTO FILL FLASH

-When taking pictures of backlit subjects, important details are often lost in the shadows.
+To avoid the red eye, select the Red Eye Reduction flash mode discussed on page 25.
+AUTO BACKLIGHT CONTROL/AUTO FILL FLASH When taking pictures of backlit subjects, important details are often lost in the shadows.
 Your camera automatically compensates for these lighting situations.
-If the subject is backlit and is at least about 3 meters (10 ft.) from the camera, Auto Back-Light Control (ABLC) will be activated.
-If the subject is within about 3 meters (10 ft.) of the camera, the flash activates automatically and the shadows are lightened up using automatic daylight fill flash.
+If the subject is backlit and is at least about 3 meters from the camera Auto Back-Light Control (ABLC) will be activated.
+If the subject is within about 3 meters of the camera, the flash activates automatically and the shadows are lightened up using automatic daylight fill-flash.
 Thus, with backlit subjects, natural-looking pictures can be taken easily and automatically.
-(Fig. 32)

-When photographing distant night scenes, the flash will not be activated.
+(Fig 32) AUTO NIGHT-PHOTOGRAPHY When photographing distant night scenes, the flash will not be activated.
 Instead, the exposure will be set to a slow shutter speed for more natural-looking results.
-Place your camera on a steady support to avoid unsharp pictures due to camera shake.
+Please your camera on a steady support to avoid unsharp pictures due to camera shake.
+USING THE SELF-TIMER 1.
+Compose your picture with the camera on a steady support.

-AUTO NIGHT-PHOTOGRAPHY

-USING THE SELF-TIMER

-1. Compose your picture with the camera on a steady support.

-- 2. Press Self-timer Button.
+2. Press Self-timer Button.
 The Self-timer LED on the front of the camera will light steadily for approximately 8 seconds.
 Then the LED will blink for about 2 seconds to indicate that the shutter is about to release.
 After a total of about 10 seconds have elapsed, the shutter will release.
-(Figs. 33, 34) - \ If you wish to stop the self-timer once it has started, close Viewfinder Cover or press the Self-timer Button again. - 3.
-When you use the self-timer in bright scene, LED is not clearly visible and dummy flash is fired just before shutter release.
+(Figs. 33, 34) If you wish to stop the self-timer once it has started, close Viewfinder Cover or press the Self-timer Button again.
+3. When you use the self-timer in bright scene, LED is not clearly visible and dummy flash is fired just before shutter release.
 Using the Self-timer for Flash Photography: